01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 09 – A rocket containing a dog is successfully launched by the USSR and lands safely.

 13 – Three men and two women go on trial at the Old Bailey, charged with plotting to pass official secrets to the Russians.
 All five plead not guilty to the charge that they conspired to break the Official Secrets Act between 14 April 1960 and 7 January 1961.
 The accused are Gordon Lonsdale, 37, a company director from north-west London; Henry Houghton, 55, a civil servant from Weymouth in Dorset; Peter Kroger, 50, a bookseller and his wife Helen, 47, a housewife of the same address in Ruislip, Middlesex and Ethel Gee, 46, a civil servant of Portland in Dorset.

 13 – 79-year-old artist Pablo Picasso marries 37-year-old model Jacqueline Roque in Nice.

-15 - The E-Type Jaguar is introduced at the Geneva Auto Show.
-Costing around $6000 (more than a Corvair but less than a Ferrari) it's an instant and enduring style icon.
+15 – The E-Type Jaguar is introduced at the Geneva Auto Show.
+It’s an instant and enduring style icon costing around $6000 (more than a Corvair but less than a Ferrari).

 16 – Monash University opens in Melbourne, Australia.